Career and Student Employment Center

 What is Work Study?

-- The Federal and State program is available to financial aid-eligible students to help pay for college.
+The Federal and State program is available to financial aid-eligible students.
+Jobs are located both on and off

 How do I get Work Study?

 Apply for financial aid by completing the Free Application

 for Federal Student Aid (FAFSA), answering yes to the question that you are interested in work